kamgurgul/Flipper-Realm/README.md

 ```kotlin
 implementation "com.kgurgul.flipper:flipper-realm-android:1.0.0"
 ```
-* Instantiate and add the plugin in FlipperClient.
+* Instantiate and add plugin to the FlipperClient.
 All your RealmConfigurations should be passed to RealmDatabaseProvider:
 ```kotlin
 client.addPlugin(